kyeji1107/OptOrch/01_models/AMPL_model_guide.md

 - `u.dat`
 - `OptOrch.dat`

-Users who want to change the mathematical formulation can modify `OptOrch.mod` or refer to the tailored models in:
+Users who want to change the mathematical formulation can modify `OptOrch_core.mod` or refer to the tailored models in:

 ~~~text
 01_models/002_tailored_models/